Theme

 How to choose the right chatbot

-This guide is general editorial information for reference, not a guarantee that any tool will suit your workflow, privacy needs, budget, or accuracy requirements.
-Product capabilities and terms can change, so readers should test tools against their own needs before relying on them.
+This guide is general editorial information for reference, not a promise that any tool will suit your workflow, privacy preferences, budget, or accuracy needs.
+Products and terms can change, so readers should test tools against their own needs before making them part of regular work.

 Main idea